Case study

 - • redesigned onboarding flows to improve education and time-to-value

-- • experiments to validate product-led growth mechanics
+- • experiments to validate onboarding and activation improvements

 - • scalable, personalized outbound workflows